Skip to content

 Preview Window

-The preview window allows you to preview the path the laser will take and verify your order of operations while getting a rough idea of your final result, while giving an estimated time of how long the program will take.
+The Preview window allows you to preview the path the laser will take and verify your order of operations while getting a rough idea of your final result, while giving an estimated time of how long the job will take.

-You can bring up the preview in a few ways:
+You can open the Preview window in a few ways:

 • Press Alt + P